Section 179 deduction: does my vehicle qualify?

 • This includes many passenger cars, crossover SUVs, and small utility trucks.

-For 2023, these autos have a Section 179 tax deduction limit of $12,200 in the first year they are used.
-In fact, if the extra $8,000 of Bonus Depreciation is also factored in, you can deduct up to a combined maximum of $20,200 for 2023.
+For 2024, these autos have a Section 179 tax deduction limit of $12,400 in the first year they are used.
+In fact, if the extra $8,000 of Bonus Depreciation is also factored in, you can deduct up to a combined maximum of $20,400 for 2024.

-Heavy Section 179 Vehicles
+Heavy Section 179 vehicles

-• Any vehicle with at least 6,000 pounds GVWR but no more than 14,000 pounds (3-7 tons).
+• Any vehicle with at least 6,000 pounds GVWR but no more than 14,000 pounds (3 to 7 tons).

 • This includes many full-size SUVs, commercial vans, and pickup trucks.

-Other Section 179 Vehicles
+Other Section 179 vehicles

 Any vehicle with a GVWR over 14,000 pounds (7 tons) OR a vehicle modified for nonpersonal use.
 Specifically:

-• Shuttle Vehicles having more than nine passengers behind the driver’s seat
+• Shuttle vehicles having more than nine passengers behind the driver’s seat

-• Delivery Vans having a cargo area of at least six feet in interior length not easily accessible from the passenger area
+• Delivery vans having a cargo area of at least six feet in interior length not easily accessible from the passenger area

 • Vehicles with an integral enclosure fully enclosing the driver compartment and load-carrying device, no seating behind the driver, and no portion of the body extending more than 30 inches beyond the windshield.